Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Result and Discussion

 \section{Result and Discussion}

-In this section, we present our numerical analysis of the $\mu$ and $y$ types of distortion, focusing on the radiative scattering of self-interacting ultra-high-energy neutrinos into photons.
+In this section, we present our numerical analysis of the $\mu$ and $y$ types of distortion, focusing on the radiative scattering of self-interacting ultrahigh-energy neutrinos into photons.
 First, we analyze how significantly energy injection due to the radiative scattering affects the evolution of the $\mu$ and $y$ types of CMB distortions.
-In Fig. (\ref{plot:dydz_m}) and (\ref{plot:dydz_z}), we have plotted the evolution of these distortions as a function of redshift ($z$) and the mass of mediator ($m_\phi$).
+In Figs. (\ref{plot:dydz_m}) and (\ref{plot: mu_y-evolution}), we have plotted the evolution of these distortions as a function of redshift ($z$) and the mass of the mediator ($m_\phi$).